zellerede/Ordered-Keyword-Args/README.md

 # Ordered Keyword Args for Python

-Normally, Python does’nt preserve the order of keyword arguments passed to a function.
+Normally, Python doesn't preserve the order of keyword arguments passed to a function.
 That’s because it uses a dictionary to pass the arguments, and Python’s dictionary doesn’t remember the order in which elements are added.

 That’s a problem in certain situations.
 For instance, if you want to define data models for serialization: